webplatform/docs/html/elements/blockquote/index.md

 &lt;!-- see note "ex 3" below --&gt;
 }}{{Single Example
 |Language=HTML
-|Description=Attribution for the quotation, may be be placed inside the blockquote element, but must be within a cite element for in-text attributions or within a footer element.
+|Description=Attribution for the quotation may be be placed inside the '''blockquote''' element, but must be within a '''cite''' element for in-text attributions or within a '''footer''' element.
 |Code=&lt;!-- For example, here the attribution is given in a footer after the quoted text, to clearly relate the quote to its attribution: --&gt;
 &lt;blockquote&gt;
  &lt;p&gt;I contend that we are both atheists.
 I just believe in one fewer